NuGet/docs.microsoft.com-nuget/docs/concepts/Security-Best-Practices.md

 ### Deprecating & Unlisting a Vulnerable Package

-To protect the .NET package ecosystem.
-When you are aware of a vulnerability in a package you have authored, do your best to deprecate & unlist the package so it is hidden from users searching for packages.
-If you are consuming a package that is deprecated & unlisted, you should avoid using the package.
+To protect the .NET package ecosystem when you are aware of a vulnerability in a package you have authored, do your best to deprecate and unlist the package so it is hidden from users searching for packages.
+If you are consuming a package that is deprecated and unlisted, you should avoid using the package.

 To learn how to deprecate & unlist a package, see the following documentation on [deprecating](https://docs.microsoft.com/nuget/nuget-org/deprecate-packages) & [unlisting packages](https://docs.microsoft.com/nuget/nuget-org/policies/deleting-packages#unlisting-a-package).